xhiti/xhiti/README.md

 - 🔥 Good knowledges in Big Data, Data Science & Machine Learning.

 - 🆕 Learning App Development in Android using Android Studion (Java & Kotlin)
+- 🆕 & 🔥 Blockchain Programming using Python

 - **You can see and download all my projects or you can follow the tutorials:**